nickpoorman/go-py-arrow-bridge/README.md

 As you can see below, the amount of time to move data across the Python/Go language boundary stays constant as the number of elements increases.

 However, as the number of chunks increase, the amount of time also increases.
 I believe this is due to the large number of CGO calls happening in loops.
-One solution might be to implement the schema data being gathered in C to reduce the number of CGO calls.
-A simple solution for this could be to compress your table down to a single chunk before crossing the language boundry.
+A future version might be to reduce the number of CGO calls by implementing the schema data gathering in C. In the meantime, A workaround might be to compress the table down to a single chunk before crossing the language boundary.

 These results are from my Mid 2012 MacBook Air (1.8GHz i5 / 8 GB 1600 MHz DDR3).